Graduate student AJ Newth established a Quinnipiac chapter of the international business honors society, Beta Gamma Sigma.

 Newth and the e-board are working to honor all of the hard work of business students and help them network for their careers.

-“I think it’s going to be really great to see which students come out of their shells a bit, to be able to meet other students and hear from them and mentor others that I was in their shoes a couple years ago, and to help them be the person I wish I had when I was their age,” Newth said.
+“I think it’s going to be really great to see which students come out of their shells a bit, to be able to meet other students and hear from them, and mentor others.
+I was in their shoes a couple years ago, so I look forward to helping students by being the person I wish I had when I was their age,” Newth said.